 Why You'll Love This Recipe

 - It's the most decadent way to use up your sourdough discard so you don't have to throw it in the trash!
+The most delicious solution to food waste.

 - These brownies have the most perfect fudgy texture.